mijicd/dotfiles/README.md

+# Dotfiles

-This repository contains my configuration files for vim, git, tmux and Z shell.
+This repository contains configuration files for tools I use on daily
+basis: git, tmux, Z shell, vim and Sublime Text 3.